We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The Klein Karoo

 Drive to Knysna (approx 330 km / 4 h 0 mins), which is set on the shores of a beautiful lagoon in the heart of the Garden Route.
-The Knysna Lagoon is sheltered from the ocean by a coral reef and the Knysna Heads - 2 large cliff formations which form a natural narrow opening into the ocean.
+The Knysna Lagoon is sheltered from the ocean by a coral reef and the Knysna Heads - two large cliff formations which form a natural narrow opening into the ocean.
 Several operators offer relaxing catamaran trips and sunset champagne cruises out to the Heads and into the open sea, which is a great way to escape the busy streets for a while.

 The Garden Route